SAGEO Arena: A Realistic Environment for Evaluating Search-Augmented Generative Engine Optimization: Further Analysis

 \section{Further Analysis}

-\textbf{Optimization strategies show limited robustness across query formulations.} Real users express information need through diverse query formulations, making robustness to query variation essential for effective optimization.
-We evaluate optimized documents against four query rewriting strategies: expansion (adding specificity), simplification (reducing detail), rephrasing (lexical substitution), and abstraction (semantic generalization).
-We report results averaged across all eight optimization methods in Figure~\ref{fig:query_robustness_fig}.
-Across all optimization scopes, every query variation degrades performance.
-We observe that optimization tends to elaborate on the document's existing content, making it more specific to its original context but less adaptable to alternative query formulations.
-As a result, performance drops progressively as query formulations deviate further from the original phrasing.
-Yet abstraction causes the most severe decline as failures concentrate at the retrieval stage, where documents fall entirely out of the candidate pool.
-Structural optimization provides partial mitigation by introducing alternative phrasings, but it is not enough to compensate for abstracted queries.
-This suggests that maintaining vocabulary overlap between queries and documents is important for optimization to be effective, yet current optimization strategies lack the capacity to anticipate the diverse ways users may express the same information need.
+\textbf{Optimization strategies show limited robustness across query formulations.} Real users express information needs through diverse query formulations, making robustness to query variation essential for effective optimization.
+To examine this, we evaluate optimized documents against four query rewriting strategies: expansion (adding specificity), simplification (keeping core keywords), rephrasing (lexical substitution), and abstraction (semantic generalization).
+We report results averaged across eight optimization strategies from ~\cite{aggarwal2024geo} in Figure~\ref{fig:query_robustness_fig}.
+We observe consistent visibility degradation under all query variations, with a progressive drop as queries deviate further from the original phrasing.
+Since document optimization is performed without knowledge of the incoming query, we find that it tends to elaborate on the document's existing content, making the document more specific to its original topic and vocabulary.
+As a result, optimization effectiveness becomes sensitive to query formulation, especially when rewritten queries reduce lexical overlap with the optimized document.
+For example, the degradation is most pronounced under abstraction, where queries are generalized beyond the document’s original wording, causing the most severe drop.
+These results indicate that current strategies show limited transferability, motivating robust SAGEO methods that preserve visibility across diverse query formulations.

+\textbf{Answer Quality Analysis.} Although our primary focus is to evaluate document visibility, we provide additional analysis on SAGEO's impact on answer quality.
+SAGEO Arena studies white-hat document optimization, where methods cooperatively enhance content rather than inject adversarial signals.
+Moreover, each generated answer is grounded in multiple retrieved documents, so modifying one target document is unlikely to meaningfully change overall answer quality.
+To empirically validate this, we conduct a sanity check using 3,000 before-and-after optimization samples, evaluating whether generated answers address the query's information need using GPT-5.4 as the evaluator.
+We observe only a small change after optimization across all methods, from 88.9\% to 87.3\%.